Are you thinking of starting an online store? Not sure whether you should use Shopify or WooCommerce?

 Payments are another factor that affects your costs.
-Shopify offers their own Shopify Payments solution which costs 2.9% + 30 cents per transaction for the basic plan.
+Shopify offers its own Shopify Payments solution, which costs 2.9% + 30 cents per transaction for the basic plan.

 If you want to use third-party payment gateways or your own merchant account, then you will be charged a flat fee of 2.0% for all transactions.
-You can reduce this fee to 0.5% by using the Shopify Advanced plan which costs $299 per month.
+You can reduce this fee to 0.5% by using the Shopify Advanced plan, which costs $399 per month.

 These payment processing fees are fairly steep when using external payment gateways.
 However, if you’re just starting out and want to use the Shopify Payments solution, then the fees are fairly comparable to popular platforms like Stripe and Braintree.

-Shopify also offers plan a called Shopify lite which costs $9.00 / month.
+Shopify also offers a plan called Shopify Starter Plan, which costs $7.00 / month.
 This plan lets you add buy buttons to any site or use Shopify for in-person sales in select regions.